CenterForOpenScience/.github/profile/README.md

   Curious about what’s next for OSF?
 Check out the [COS Product Roadmap](https://www.cos.io/product-roadmap).

 - **Understanding GitHub Labels:**
   Tasks are labeled by type, priority, and skill level.
-Learn what each tag means in our [Tag Guide](#link-to-doc) [link coming soon].
+Learn what each tag means in our [Tag Guide](https://github.com/CenterForOpenScience/community/blob/main/TagsForOpenSouceProjectManagement).

 All skill levels and backgrounds are welcome—whether you're a developer, researcher, librarian, or just open science curious.
 ---